rheotaxis/ekscesa/README.md

-# minima
+# ekscesa (a Minima fork)

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.
+(And, **ekscesa** is my fork that contains layouts for Ekstelu.info blog.
+Build and install it to get the Ruby gem).

 ***Disclaimer:** The information here may vary depending on the version you're using.
 Please refer to the `README.md` bundled within the theme-gem for information specific to your version or by pointing your browser to the Git tag corresponding to your